Wuralee/alx-low_level_programming/0x00-hello_world/README.md

-generate the assembly code of a C file
+compile a C file and create and executable file